developmentseed/housing-passports-labeling/app/posts/s0-introduction/0-1-Overview/index.md

 ### Labeling adjustments by city

-- For LIMA, it is the unique city where there was annotated the vintage building property
+1. For LIMA, it is the unique city where there was annotated the vintage building property
+2. For PADANG, there were some adjusments on the clases:
-- For PADANG, we annotated only building properties:
+    - We annotated only building properties: Building completeness, building material, building use, building condition.
-    - Building completeness,
-    - Building material,
-    - Building use,
-    - Building condition,
-    - And we added additional property called Building type.
+    - We added an additional property called Building type.
-    In addition, the Building use property had additional items or the new classification was:
+    - (*) In addition, the Building use property had additional items or the new classification was: Residential, mixed, commercial and critical infrastructure.
-    - Residential: the buildings in construction should considerate by default as residential.
-    - Mixed: shop on the bottom, residential on top.
-    - Commercial: hotels, markets, marketplace, shops, and buildings (that it has ads that indicate it is commercial) attached to the gas station.
-    - Critical infrastructure: education, government and public services, health care, religious, utilities and also consider the banks as this category.
-- For ARMENIA, we ran inference using the existing models for both building parts and building properties that were trained with imagery from Peru and Colombia.
+3. For ARMENIA, we ran inference using the existing models for both building parts and building properties that were trained with imagery from Peru and Colombia.
+4. For DOMINICA, we annotated the same building properties as we did for PADANG having two exeptions:
+	- We have not considered the building type class.
+	- In the building material class, we have not considered the plant_material class since it was not relevant for this city.

 ## Rooftops labeling